Enhanced silicon performance and improved routing software -- like software-defined WAN, for example -- have combined...

 Software routing displaces branch routers

-Here are some examples of suppliers with customers that have deployed software-based routing or SD-WAN in place of traditional router architectures at branch locations.
+Here are some examples of service providers with customers that have deployed software-based routing or SD-WAN in place of traditional router architectures at branch locations.

 Versa Networks.
 A large U.S. bank with hundreds of sites deployed Versa's Cloud IP Platform to enhance branch network performance.
 The company replaced Cisco Integrated Services Routers and Adaptive Security Appliance firewalls with two Versa boxes at each location.
 The Versa option provides multiple layers of WAN security, application prioritization and network segmentation, and it offers enhanced reliability with circuit failover.